justingrayston/doctor-digital/README.md

 + Click on `Details`, you will find introduction, app voice, descriptions.
 You can fill them(its optional).
 In this same section you will find same invocations, ignore the existing ones, you can add upto 5 invocations(like `Connect to Digital Health` or `Connect to Doctor Digital`).
 Additionally you can also add images and other minute details.
 + Save the changes
 + Try `Test Draft` or Back to Dialogflow page click `TEST`
-+ [Optional] ----
++ [Optional end] ----

 ## Usage Steps
 Try the following on the actions simulator or your Google assistant app on your phone

 + Start with saying `Connect to Digital Health` or `Talk to Digital health` or any other invocations that may be set
-+ It will ask for your phone number - 669 5858 is the default number to use, you can add a patient with a new number and a name and you can specify the same(additional details for creating a patient will follow soon, create a git request in the meantime, you can also create request to add additional location/places/hospitals)
++ It will ask for your phone number - 669 5858 is the default number to use, you can add a patient with a new number and a name and you can specify the same(to create a patient record and clinic location record find below optional section)
 + Once you have provide your phone details there are couple of things you can do Like
   + Get nearby clinic
   + Show my appointments - then delete my appointments